Master of Science in Medical Research program

 - Elective Courses - Elective credits sufficient to complete the degree requirements must be approved by written consent of the Program Director.

-- Thesis Requirement - BMS 8999 – Master's Thesis Research and Direction (8 credits).
+- Thesis Requirement - MDR 8999 – Master's Thesis Research and Direction (8 credits).

 - Plan of Work - A Plan of Work is to be developed and filed with the Program Director or his/her designee.
 This should be completed a minimum of one semester before the final term in the program.